Royal Palaces of Abomey: History

-The opulent palaces built by the 12 rulers of the kingdom within the cloistered site of Abomey functioned between 1695 and 1900 as the traditional cultural hub of the Dahomey Kingdom.
+The palaces built by the 12 rulers of the kingdom within the cloistered site of Abomey functioned between 1695 and 1900 as the traditional cultural hub of the Dahomey Kingdom.
 The first ruler to initiate the building of palaces was King Houegbadja, who had founded the city.

 According to folklore, the descendants of the royal family of Abomey who built the 12 Royal Palaces are the progeny of Princess Aligbonon of Tado and a panther.
 Their kingdom existed in the southern part of the present day Republic of Benin in Abomey.
 Recorded history is, however, traced to the 17th century to two of their descendants, namely Do-Aklin and Dakodonou.
 Houegbadja (1645–1685) was the king who established the kingdom on the Abomey plateau and set the legal framework for the kingdom's functioning, political role, rules of succession, and so forth.

 King Agaja (1718–1740) defeated the kingdom of Allada in 1724 and the Kingdom of Whydah in 1727.
 This resulted in the killing of several prisoners.
 Many of the prisoners were also sold as slaves at Ouidah, then called Gléwé(puff adder house).These wars marked the beginning of the dominance of Dahomey's slave trade (which was carried out through the port of Whydah with the Europeans.

 In the 19th century, however, with the rise of the antislavery movement in Great Britain, King Guézo (1818–1858) initiated agricultural development in the country, which resulted in further economic prosperity of the kingdom achieved through exports of agricultural products such as corn and palm oil.

 From 1892 to 1894, after the Fon returned to raiding the Ouémé Valley, France declared war on Dahomey.
 Following a string of decisive French victories during the Second Franco-Dahomean War, they seized the Singboji palace.
 King Béhanzin, the last independent reigning king of Dahomey and the remnants of his army fled north as the French entered the capital on 17 November.
 The French chose Béhanzin's brother, Goutchili, as the new king.
 Béhanzin was eventually deported to the Martinique.
 His successor King Agooli Agbo could rule only until his deportation to Gabon in 1900.
 In 1960, when the present-day Bénin attained independence from France, it originally bore the name Dahomey.

 The official history of the kingdom was recorded and followed through a series of polychrome earthen bas-reliefs.